pachyderm/pachyderm/doc/reference/pipeline_spec.md

 ### Cache Size (optional)

-`cache_size` controls how much cache a pipeline worker uses.
+`cache_size` controls how much cache a pipeline's sidecar containers use.
 In general, your pipeline's performance will increase with the cache size, but only up to a certain point depending on your workload.

+Every worker in every pipeline has a limited-functionality `pachd` server running adjacent to it, which proxies PFS reads and writes (this prevents thundering herds when jobs start and end, which is when all of a pipeline's workers are reading from and writing to PFS simultaneously).
+Part of what these "sidecar" pachd servers do is cache PFS reads.
+If a pipeline has a cross input, and a worker is downloading the same data from one branch of the input repeatedly, then the cache can speed up processing significantly.

 ### Enable Stats (optional)